saltensity/elasticCollisions/README.md

 - Reset the simulation with "Reset"
 - "Kick" the balls with 'Kick' (this just induces a force vector on all balls)

 Change the number of balls with the slider.
+Oh, and the balls do not like moving mouses.
 Have fun!! :)